LeviApp/Sprint-Challenge-Hash-Theory-Python/written_responses.md

 1. What is a regular expression and how does it work?

+    A regular expression is an expression used to search for words and items that follow a specific pattern.
+The expression has options for non-punctuation ( \w ), digits ( \d ), and spaces ( \s ), among other characters.
+It can also detail the number of characters.
+This can be a specific number {4}, an indication of 0 or more (*), or 1 or more (+), as well as an optional 1 or 0 characters, (?).
+These two groups make up the characters and quantifiers.
+After you create the main regex expression, you can capture certain characters to hold for later use.
+This kind of search helps to capture large groups of text that have similar structure, that need to be manipulated in a certain way.

 2. What is an array and how does it work?

+    An array is a data structure that is excellent when you need to grab an element.
+The time complexity is equal to O(1).
+However, every other operation is a bit slower, usually O(n).
+An array usually consists of a capacity and pointer to the next empty available space.
+The capacity is pre-assigned.
+When the capacity is less than what is needed, resizing the array is in order.
+This means destroying the old array, and placing those values in a larger chunk of memory designated for the array.
+When adding or deleting elements, under the hood, values at a certain array index may have to be slid over a spot to adjust for the change.
+If adding an item at an index, every item to the right of that index must be moved right.
+However, if deleting an item, every item to the right of the index must be moved left.
+Searching requires looping through each item until it matches the search criteria.

 3. What is a hash table and how does it work?

+    A hash table refers to a data structure that involves a key/value pair.
+Under the surface though, data is held in an array.
+Indexes of that array require a hash function that takes a key, and assigns it an index value.
+Data held is usually in the form of a linked list.
+This is because items may resolve to the same index value of another item.
+When this is the case, the new key/value pair is added as a next value connected to the previous data that shares its index value.
+If there are too many collisions of shared index values, it often is best to lengthen the array capacity.
+Rehash the items to spread out the data to the extended storage.
+Unlike an array data structure, hash tables can add items and delete items in constant time in many cases.
+All that is required is a key.
+When searching items, you must account for every array index as well as any linked lists that are used for shared indexes.